htcondor/htcondor/docs/man-pages/condor_update_machine_ad.rst

 -----------

 *condor\_update\_machine\_ad* modifies the specified *condor\_startd*
-daemon’s machine ClassAd.
+daemon's machine ClassAd.
 The ClassAd in the file given by ``path/to/update-ad`` represents the changed attributes.
 The changes persists until the *condor\_startd* restarts.
 If no file is specified on the command line, *condor\_update\_machine\_ad* reads the update ClassAd